IOB-Muenster/MetaG/README.md

 Free yourself from hardware restrictions: Use [MetaG online](http://www.bioinformatics.uni-muenster.de/tools/metag)!

+**IMPORTANT: We tested MetaG with LAST version <=1256 .
+In some later versions, the command line syntax of LAST has changed which will lead to unexpected behaviour of MetaG.**

 ## Major updates
+### 08.01.2024 - New training
+We completely rewrote the training scripts, used new training data, and updated the standards for RDP, MTX, and RefSeq.

 ### 04.08.2021 - Filter workflow
 We implemented a new workflow (--filter) which allows you to remove reads from a specific organism from the sample.
 Why do you need this?
 Let's have a look at two samples: An environmental sample and a patient sample.
 In the environmental sample from a pond